 - White or red oak can burn at a high heat level.
-They are less easily to be burned than other firewood, such as white ash.
+They’re less easily burned than other firewood, such as white ash.
 They don’t emit as much spark and smoke.
-However, they are not easy to split.
+However, they’re not easy to split.
 But if you’re looking for excellent firewood, oak is a great choice.

-- Hard maple and hickory are easy to burn when under high heat levels.
-Hickory, for instance, is the hottest burning among the most common choices for firewood.
+- Hard maple and hickory are easy to burn under high heat levels.
+Hickory, for instance, is the hottest burning among the most common firewood choices.
 However, maple and hickory are both hard to split.

-- Beech is another top choice for its high heating levels, as it does not also give out much spark and smoke.
-It is easier to split than oak, although it’s not burning easily.
+- Beech is another top choice for its high heating levels, as it doesn’t emit much spark and smoke.
+It’s easier to split than oak, although it doesn’t burn easily.
 The wood is also recommended for firewood.

-- Birch can burn from a medium to high heat level and does not easily burn.
-The wood specie is easy to split and it is an excellent choice for firewood because it does not create much spark and smoke.
+- Birch can burn from a medium to high heat level and doesn’t easily burn.
+This wood is easy to split and is an excellent choice for firewood because it doesn’t create much spark and smoke.

-- A white ash and black ash can burn from a medium to a high heat, and it is easily burned.
-They do not give much smoke and spark.
-For splitting, they are easy to split, and you may want to select it for firewood too.
+- White ash and black ash can burn from a medium to a high heat, and easily burns.
+They don’t emit much smoke and spark.
+Because they’re easy to split, you may also want to select it for firewood.

-- Southern yellow pine: While it emits sparks and smoke, pine is good firewood, which is easy to split and burns are different heat levels.
+- Southern yellow pine: While it emits sparks and smoke, pine is good firewood, which is easy to split and burns at different heat levels.

 - Redwood and cypress are excellent fuel sources.
 They burn at medium heat levels and are easy to burn.

-- Cedar: It burns even at low heat and is easy to burn.
+- Cedar: Burns even at low heat and is easy to burn.
 While they emit some serious smoke and sparks, they won’t give you a hard time splitting.

 - Larch or tamarack: Either can burn at medium heat levels.
-They are easy to split and burn.
+They’re easy to split and burn.
 However, both can emit some spark and smoke.
-They are not the best softwoods for splitting, but they can also be fair sources of fuel if they’re what are available in your area.
+They’re not the best softwoods for splitting, but they can also be fair sources of fuel if those are what’s available in your area.

 Splitting wood isn’t easy, but choosing the right wood for the task can help.
-Start finding the right logs for splitting from the above and keep the firewood burning!
-For the best results, you may want to pick the right log splitter for the job based on the type or specie of wood you’re cutting.
-Hope you picked useful information on how to select the right wood for splitting.
+Start finding the right logs for splitting from our guide and keep the firewood burning!
+For best results, you may want to pick the right log splitter for the job based on the type of wood you’re cutting.
+Hope you learned some useful information on how to select the right wood for splitting.